 - Try to obstruct the feeding:

-• If your baby is done and then wants to eat some more, offer her the same breast.
+• If your baby is done and then wants to eat some more, offer them the same breast.

 • If the breast you didn’t use is hurting, express some milk until you’re comfortable.
 However, little by little try to express less milk every time until you don’t need to express anymore.